Lost Cat Thermal Drone Search

 What to expect during a lost cat search

-- During the initial call we assess the escape point, sightings, weather, and likely hiding behavior.
+• We start with the escape point, sightings, weather, and likely hiding behavior.

 How lost cats usually behave